Bachelor of Engineering (Add-On Degree) in Manufacturing EngineeringOpen for Applications

 35 weeks per academic year, two academic years.

-Total fee (Tuition Fee plus Student Contribution) is 1,750 Euros per academic year.
-Course is completed over two academic years.
+Total fee (Tuition Fee plus Student Contribution) is 3,500 Euros, being made up of 1,750 Euros per academic year for wo academic years.

 The course will be delivered for 35 weeks from 18:30 to 21:30pm on Fridays and from 09:00 to 13:00 on Saturdays in GMIT Dublin Road, Galway, commencing mid-September 2017